La5te2/ChessAI/Gadus.md

 ## 3. Network

-The Gadus network contains a ResNet trunk, a linear policy head and an MLP value head.
-Let $C$ be the channel count supplied by `--channels`, and let $B$ be the residual-block count supplied by `--blocks`.
+The Gadus network contains a ResNet trunk, a linear Policy head and an MLP Value head.
+Let $C$ be the channel count and let $B$ be the residual-block count.
 For encoded input $s\in\mathbb R^{18\times8\times8}$, the stem applies a bias-free $3\times3$ convolution from 18 input planes to $C$ channels, followed by BatchNorm and ReLU:

 $$
 h_0=\mathrm{ReLU}\left(